-The following blog post discusses the strongest currencies in Africa.
-It contains information about their current exchange rate and a brief description of each currency’s success and history.
+The following article discusses the strongest currencies in Africa.
+It contains information about their current exchange rate and briefly describes each currency’s success and history.

 List of the Strongest Currencies in Africa

 Here is a list of the ten Strongest Currencies in Africa:

 - Exchange Rate in the Current Market: $1 = 2.86 TND